 $140 - replacement filter: $75, carbon element: $9

-Uses a field-cleanable ceramic filter cartridge with a replacable carbon element.
+Uses a field-cleanable ceramic filter cartridge with a replaceable carbon element.
 The cartridge has a 13000 gallon life and the carbon element 60 gallon life.
-You can use it without the carbon if ther is no taste or odor problem with the water.
+You can use it without the carbon if there is no taste or odor problem with the water.
 Weighs 21 oz. and delivers 1 liter/minute.
 Fits directly onto Nalgene and other water bottles.

 Katadyn Micro Water Bottle